 This has resulted in significant flooding in Bangladesh’s Feni and Comilla districts.
 This flood made matters worse because Bangladesh was experiencing continuous rains.
 It’s important to note that these rivers’ water levels had already reached dangerously high by the end of July, almost filling the floodplain reservoirs.

-With well-informed viewpoint on the recent rainfall patterns, Professor Mashfiqus Salehin observed that the rain started on August 19 and became considerably heavier on August 20, with the area receiving 150 to 300 millimeters of rain.
+With a well-informed viewpoint on the recent rainfall patterns, Professor Mashfiqus Salehin observed that the rain started on August 19 and became considerably heavier on August 20, with the area receiving 150 to 300 millimeters of rain.

 Amarpur, which is situated above the Gumti watershed, recorded 267 mm, Comilla recorded 210 mm, and Parshuram, which is close to the Muhuri River, recorded 304 mm.
-On August 21, there was little drop in rainfall, but within the next day, it increased once more.
+On August 21, there was a little drop in rainfall, but within the next day, it increased once more.

-As specialist in the area, Salehin refuted the assertions that the flooding in Bangladesh’s eastern border regions was brought on by the opening of the Dumbur Dam gates on the Gomti River in Tripura’s Dhalai district.
-These claims were primarily made by those with weak grasp of flood dynamics.
+As a specialist in the area, Salehin refuted the assertions that the flooding in Bangladesh’s eastern border regions was brought on by the opening of the Dumbur Dam gates on the Gomti River in Tripura’s Dhalai district.
+These claims were primarily made by those with a weak grasp of flood dynamics.
 He said it would be inaccurate to blame the disaster entirely on the dam’s gate release.

 The locational context was emphasized by Salehin, who noted that the dam in question is situated 120 km from the border with Bangladesh.
 Salehin emphasized that the rainfall inside the catchment area defines the flood flow at Bangladesh’s border in the main, taking into account the dam’s size, water storage capacity, distance from the border, volume of water discharged, and the heavy rainfall across the catchment.

-He added that the Feni River does not have dam and that certain barrages on other rivers did not cause the flooding because all of their gates were open at the time.
+He added that the Feni River does not have a dam and that certain barrages on other rivers did not cause the flooding because all of their gates were open at the time.
 Salehin also emphasized the issue of inadequate drainage systems, emphasizing that improved planning and reducing flood damage should take precedence before assigning responsibility.

 Salehin emphasized the benefits of India and Bangladesh working together and said that information sharing under bilateral agreements has been working well, with India giving Bangladesh data from many water monitoring stations during the previous eight to ten years.
 He did concede, though, that this cooperative endeavor could use some refinement.